runcatha/wod_react-project/README.md

--Improve CSS with images and opacity to create a more impressive design -A link to a youTube video demonstraiting the WOD will be added to the API and WOD specs component -A delete button will be added to the WOD specs component -Hover event listener will be added to the 'Give me a WOD' button causing a  Dave Castro animation to enter the screen -Linkin and github will be linked in the footer
+-Improve CSS with images and opacity to create a more impressive design -A link to a youTube video demonstraiting the WOD will be added to the API and WOD specs component -A delete button will be added to the WOD specs component -A Bootstrap Carousel will be added to the add column so that the adds rotate -Linkin and github will be linked in the footer
 -The 'Give me a WOD' component will be altered to bring the user to the WOD specs of a randomly slected WOD from the API -A new link will be added to the nav 'All of the WOD's!' which will bring the user to the WOD list